ncoghlan/misc/notes/python3/questions_and_answers.rst

 **July 2010**: Python 2.7 final was published, providing many of the backwards compatible features added in the Python 3.1 and 3.2 releases.
-Python 2.7 is currently still fully supported by the core development team and will continue receiving maintenance releases until at least July 2015, and security updates for a not yet specified period beyond that.
+Python 2.7 is currently still fully supported by the core development team and will continue receiving maintenance & security updates until at least January 2020.

-Once the Python 2.7 maintenance branch was created, the py3k development branch was retired: for the first time, the default branch in the main CPython repo was the upcoming version or Python 3.
+Once the Python 2.7 maintenance branch was created, the py3k development branch was retired: for the first time, the default branch in the main CPython repo was the upcoming version of Python 3.

 **August 2010**: The first alpha of Python 3.2 was published. :pep:`392` covers the details of the Python 3.2 release cycle.
 Python 3.2 restored